envi-idl/ExtraTasks/README.md

 See [./other/examples.md](./other/examples.md) for examples running each task from IDL.

 - XTExtractNameFromRaster: Simple procedure that returns the name of a raster with special characters removed so that you could write a new file to disk.
 The special characters that get removed are ones that are not allowed in filepaths on computers and can appear in some use cases.

+- XTSaveROITrainingStatistics: This task saves statistics that were extracted from a raster over regions of interest so that the information persists between ENVI+IDL sessions.

+- XTRestoreROITrainingStatistics: This task saves statistics that were extracted from a raster over regions of interest so that the information persists between ENVI+IDL sessions.

+- XTCreateRasterPyramid: This will create a Pyramid file for a raster.

 ## License